AndresCampuzano/Ecommerce-Javascript/README.md

 # Ecommerce-Javascript

 I made this ecommerce-webpage using Javascript in order to practice some language functions.
 Here the user can filter by type, name. color, price.
-Yo can try the demo [here](https://andrescampuzano.github.io/Ecommerce-Javascript/)
+You can try the demo [here](https://andrescampuzano.github.io/Ecommerce-Javascript/)

 ## Used: